 All of the sites have directories and search tools to facilitate finding content you may desire.
 Of course, some overlap in these offerings (that is, the same videos on multiple sites) is inevitable.

 Academic Earth: This site provides hundreds of free video lectures from professors at leading universities such as Yale, Stanford, Harvard, and more.

 The OpenCourseWare Consortium: According to Makeuseof.com, “Simply put, the OpenCourseWare Consortium is the best place to begin looking for free online video lectures”.

 Free Video Lectures: This site's vision: “Every body from every nook and corner of the world should be able to access the best Knowledge Resources available.”

 Videolectures.net: Almost 7000 video lectures, with a high emphasis on Computer Science.
 This site makes good use of Web 2.0 tools, having a Facebook Group and Twitter account.
 This site also introduced me to the interesting “Opencast Project” open courseware initiative.

-Lecture Fox: This site is a central link respository with a very simple interface (I like the simple way in which they indicate whether each lecture has video, audio, and/or notes available).
+Online Lecture Pro: This site is a central link respository with a very simple interface (I like the simple way in which they indicate whether each lecture has video, audio, and/or notes available).